SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 | gender_M | -0.013 |  |

 <br>
-The coefficient value for each of the input variables, along with that of the intercept would make up the equation for the line of best fit for this particular model (or more accurately, in this case it would be the plane of best fit, as we have multiple input variables).

-For each input variable, the coefficient value we see above tells us, with *everything else staying constant* how many units the output variable (loyalty score) would change with a *one unit change* in this particular input variable.
+Again, because the objective here is prediction rather than interpretation, I will try not to digress too far here.
+However, we can use these coefficients, in conjunction with the p-values, to interpret *how* the model is making its predictions.
+Although not shown here, distance_from_store has the lowest p-value, and the furthest t-statistic, which flags it as the most significant predictor variable.

-To provide an example of this - in the table above, we can see that the *distance_from_store* input variable has a coefficient value of -0.201.
-This is saying that *loyalty_score* decreases by 0.201 (or 20% as loyalty score is a percentage, or at least a decimal value between 0 and 1) for *every additional mile* that a customer lives from the store.
-This makes intuitive sense, as customers who live a long way from this store, most likely live near *another* store where they might do some of their shopping as well, whereas customers who live near this store, probably do a greater proportion of their shopping at this store...and hence have a higher loyalty score!
+The *distance_from_store* coefficient value of -0.201 tells us that *loyalty_score* decreases by 0.201 (or 20% as loyalty score is a percentage) for *every additional mile* that a customer lives from the store.
+This makes intuitive sense, as customers who live a long way from this store, most likely live near *another* store where they might do some of their shopping as well, whereas customers who live near this store, probably do a greater proportion of their shopping at this store...and hence have a higher loyalty score.

+Other variables such as total items and total sales are statistically significant, but their actual effects appear small.
+For example, it appears that loyalty score improves by only a tenth of a percent for each additional item a customer purchases.
+On the other hand, although the model returns a coefficient for gender, it is not statistically significant, and thus the effect of being in the "M" category is meaningless.

 ___
 <br>
 # Decision Tree <a name="regtree-title"></a>

-We will again utlise the scikit-learn library within Python to model our data using a Decision Tree.
-The code sections below are broken up into 4 key sections:
+Next, I'll use the scikit-learn library in Python to model the data using a Decision Tree.
+Decision Trees work by splitting the predictor variables into branches according to how well they explain the dependent variable, and it continues to split each branch until it has predicted every value of the depenent variable, or until it is told to stop.
+If some of the input variables are not linearly related to the output, but may be related in a "U-shaped" curve, for example, then the decision tree will pick up on this type of relationship whereas a Linear Regression model will not.
+On the other hand, if all of the input are normally distributed and linearly related, then a Decision Tree would only approximate the linear relationship, and it would be less precise.
+We will know if it is more or less effective by comparing the adjusted R-squared metric for this and other models.

+The Decision Tree code is organized in the same 4 key sections:

 * Data Import
 * Data Preprocessing